mvolkmann/blog/src/ocaml.md

 This operator is typically used with functions that take a single argument.
 The following code demonstrates two ways to compute the squared value of the sine of an angle.

+The "value" in a function definition is a semicolon-separated set of expressions.
+Typically there is only one expression.
+The result of a function call is the value of the final expression.

 ````ocaml
 let square x = x *. x